Written by Steffanie Sperry Wednesday, 30 October 2013 12:53

-The Johnstown/Milliken Rotary Club meets every Thursday at 7 a.m. in Johnson’s Corner.
-The board of directors meets the second Monday of the month at 6:30 p.m. at the Milliken Police Department.
+The Johnstown/Milliken Rotary Club meets 7 a.m. each Thursday at Johnson’s Corner.
+The board of directors meets 6:30 p.m. on the second Monday of the month at the Milliken Police Department, 1201 Broad.

 Anyone interested in becoming a member should contact Jordan Jemiola at (720) 261-0229, or jemiola.jordan @gmail.com, or visit the club’s Facebook page at www.face book.com/jmrotary.